Janet Waldo

-Janet Waldo (born Patricia Waldo; February 4, 1919 – June 12, 2016) was an American radio and voice actress.
+Janet Waldo (born Patricia Waldo; February 4, 1919 or 1920 – June 12, 2016) was an American radio and voice actress.
 In animation, she voiced Judy Jetson in various Hanna-Barbera media, Nancy in Shazzan, Penelope Pitstop, Princess from Battle of the Planets, and Josie in Josie and the Pussycats.
 On radio, she was the title character in Meet Corliss Archer.

 Early life

 Waldo was born Patricia Waldo (according to her birth certificate but soon was called "Janet") in Grandview, Yakima County, Washington, the youngest of four siblings.
 Her mother, Jane Althea Blodgett, was a singer trained at the Boston Conservatory of Music, and her father, Benjamin Franklin Waldo, was, according to Waldo family lore, a distant cousin of Ralph Waldo Emerson.
 Waldo attended the University of Washington, where her performance in a student theatrical garnered her an award and brought her to the attention of Bing Crosby.
-A Paramount Pictures talent scout, who was with Crosby at the time, signed Waldo for a screen test, which led to a contract with the studio.

-She had three older siblings: Benjamin Franklin Waldo Jr., Virginia Waldo, and Elisabeth Waldo Dentzel.
+She had three older siblings: Benjamin Franklin Waldo Jr., Virginia Waldo, and Elisabeth Dentzel (née Waldo).